-\begin{ques} Proposition \ref{prop:prob-dis} provides a combinatorial argument for the comparison of two probabilities of the same magnitude, i.e. one can be bounded by the other one linearly.
-A general question is that do we have a similar approach when the probabilities are of different magnitudes.
-In another word, can we establish the combinatorial analogue for the following distribution-free inequality

-where $f$ is certain function, not necessary linear.
-Theorem \ref{thm:katona} is a particular example in this flavor. \end{ques}

-At this moment we do not know if extensions of Katona's result hold in general Banach spaces.
-Using the combinatorial argument, we can prove the following symmetrization result.
+We do not know whether Katona's result holds in general Banach spaces.
+This motivates us to prove the following symmetrization result.

-\begin{thm} Let $F, K$ be measurable subsets of an abelian group $G$.
+\begin{thm} Let $F$ and $K$ be measurable subsets of an abelian topological group $G$.
 Suppose that $K$ is symmetric and contains the identity of $G$ in its interior.
-For any $G$-valued i.i.d. random variables $X, Y$, we have
+For any $G$-valued i.i.d. random variables $X$ and $Y$, we have

 \end{thm}

 \begin{proof} The proof is similar to that of Theorem \ref{thm:sum-diff}.
 We can assume that $N(F, K)$ is finite.
 For a multiset $T=\{x_1, \cdots, x_m\}$ of $G$, we define

 and